 The preservation of Newburyport's historic character will always be a fundamental concern for the City since so much of its identity, value and economy is linked to its heritage and architecturally-significant structures.
+Additionally, the historic streetscape is an integral part of the community's neighborhoods; without its urban forest landscape Newburyport would be a very different place.
 As property values in the traditional neighborhoods rise, there is more pressure to renovate, expand, and replace existing structures, impacting the integrity of the neighborhoods and on the City as a whole.
 To address this concern, the City Council adopted two zoning overlay districts in April 2014 aimed at retaining Newburyport's historic structures and protecting its significant architecture from demolition and from inappropriate restoration and redevelopment.
 While these regulatory measures add a layer of protection to the buildings located within the downtown and its adjacent residential neighborhoods, there is still a strong community desire to do more to ensure that the City does not lose the very assets that have made it thrive as a desirable place to live, work and visit.
-There is general consensus that additional standards are needed to ensure that any new infill within the

-National Register Historic District (the oldest and densest area of the City) is appropriate in scale and architectural character so as to protect neighborhood and overall community character.
+There is general consensus that additional design and architectural standards are needed to ensure that any infill or redevelopment within the National Register Historic District (the oldest and densest area of the City) is appropriate in scale and architectural character so as to protect neighborhood and overall community character.